North

 Here's who is running to be Yukon's next MP

-Six candidates are in the running so far
+There are 4 candidates are in the running

-Canadians will be heading to the polls on April 28, after Prime Minister Mark Carney called an election in Ottawa Sunday morning.
+Canadians will be heading to the polls on April 28, after Prime Minister Mark Carney called an election in Ottawa on March 23.

-So far, six candidates are confirmed to be running for Yukon's only seat in the House of Commons.
-They will be representing the Liberal Party, Conservative Party, NDP, Green Party, People's Party of Canada and the Rhinoceros Party.
+Four candidates are confirmed to be running for Yukon's only seat in the House of Commons.
+They will be representing the Liberal Party, Conservative Party, NDP and the Green Party.
+A candidate for the Rhinoceros Party said on April 2 he was withdrawing from the race, while a candidate for the People's Party of Canada said April 6 he would also withdraw.

 Gabrielle Dupont, Green